Rimrocker Historical Society Museum and Ballpark at Historic Uravan CO - Campground and Day Use Park

 |Visit our Website|

-The Rimrocker Historical Society (RHS) has a small museum hosting artifacts of our area's natural history, Native American history, pioneer history and mining history.
-RHS also maintain a picnic area at the site of the historic Uravan Ball Park.
-In 2013 RHS purchased the historic Vestal House, in Nucla, that is presently undergoing a preservation project through History Colorado.
+THE RIMROCKER HISTORICAL SOCIETY: RHS maintains a small museum hosting artifacts of our area's natural history, Native American history, pioneer history and mining history.
+RHS also maintain a picnic area and camping at the site of the historic Uravan Ball Park.

 RHS has published many books and periodicals on the history of the West End of Montrose County, Colorado, and gives ongoing presentations and tours.

 ON-GOING PRESENTATIONS and TOURS -- Rimrocker Historical Society Museum of West Montrose County and Uravan Ball Park Campground

 The Rimrocker Historical Society has an extensive offering of presentations and tours.
 Please be sure to call ahead to see which ones are scheduled during your vacation.
 If you are vacationing with family or a large group we can make special arrangements.

 URAVAN BALL PARK CAMPGROUND: Self contained RV friendly, no hookups, each site has a picnic table, BBQ grill, fire ring.
 Our entire campground has access to the San Miguel River with a ramp for rafters and fisher people.
 Relax under large Rio Grande Cottonwood groves.
 There are porta-potties on-site, however there is no running water.
 GPS: Latitude 38.386 N -- Longitude -108.759 W. 22 miles from Naturita about a 15 minute drive.
 PLEASE NOTE: We don't take reservations, there is a 14 day camping limit, and we ask for donations to support our non-profit campground, thank you.